1977 Pacific typhoon season: Severe Tropical Storm Patsy

 Severe Tropical Storm Patsy formed in the western Pacific Ocean in 1977.
 It reached peak intensity with 60 mph winds and a minimum pressure of 990 hPa.
 While relatively weak, Patsy brought heavy rain and strong winds to parts of the Philippines and Taiwan, causing localized flooding and property damage.
 The storm weakened rapidly after making landfall in Taiwan and dissipated over the island.

 Tropical Depression 02W (Bining)

 Tropical Depression 02W (Bining) in 1977 was a weak tropical depression that formed in the western Pacific Ocean.
 It did not intensify into a tropical storm and dissipated shortly after formation.
 The storm had minimal impact on land and did not cause significant damage or loss of life.

-Severe Tropical Storm Ruth (Kuring)
+Tropical Storm Ruth (Kuring)

-Severe Tropical Storm Ruth (Kuring) battered the Philippines in 1977, primarily affecting Luzon.
+Tropical Storm Ruth (Kuring) battered the Philippines in 1977, primarily affecting Luzon.
 The storm caused significant damage to homes and infrastructure, displacing thousands of people and resulting in fatalities.
 Its impact underscores the destructive power of tropical cyclones in the region.